 10 | WATER BEAD COLOR MATCHING

 Water beads are tons of fun to play with even by themselves.
-But I added in some nesting cups to provided that extra layer of learning through play!
+But I added in some nesting cups to provide that extra layer of learning through play!
 You could add additional tools as well to promote fine motor development (tongs, scoopers, tweezers, etc)

 11| CHICKPEA SENSORY SAFARI SMALL WORLD

-Chickpeas are one of my favorite sensory bin fillers to use.
+Chickpeas are one of my favourite sensory bin fillers to use.
 They are also extremely easy to dye!
 You can check out THIS POST for details on how to dye your own sensory bases.
 I also used a piece of yellow felt, our Safari Animals, and our wooden rainbow as a final touch!

 12 | RAINBOW CHICKPEA SENSORY POUR STATION

-Speaking of chick peas, we also set up this super fun and inviting scoop and pour station.
+Speaking of chickpeas, we also set up this super fun and inviting scoop and pour station.
 I attached a funnel and an empty paper towel roll to a wire shelf insert to create the pouring station, and I included our Learning Resources Fine Motor Tools to use for scooping.

 13 | HOT CHOCOLATE SENSORY / DRAMATIC PLAY

 Sensory and dramatic play rolled into one fun activity!
-We used chocolate Cheerios, mini marshmallows, red paper cups, and some stripped red straws.
+We used chocolate Cheerios, mini marshmallows, red paper cups, and some straws.
 This is sensory play but also so much fun to pretend to make and serve hot cocoa!

 14 | SEEK & FIND SENSORY PLAY